Duration & Fees

 £180 deposit at time of booking – balance payment of project fee due 12 weeks before departure

-- Return transfers to and from Harare Airport on your start and end date
+- Return transfers to and from Harare Airport on the Monday start and end date

 - Dedicated Volunteer Accommodation